Stanley, Falkland Islands: Facilities and infrastructure

-The community centre includes a swimming pool (the only public one in the islands), a sports centre, and school.
+The community centre includes a swimming pool (the only public one in the islands), a sports centre, and a school.
 A grass football pitch is located by the community centre.
 A separate building houses the college of further education and the library.
 A new sports centre is under construction to the south of the town centre, next to a newly-laid floodlit all-weather pitch.

 Stanley Racecourse, located on the west side of Stanley, holds a two-day horse racing meeting every year on 26 and 27 December.
 The Christmas races have been held here for over 100 years.

 Stanley Golf Course has an 18-hole course and a club house.
 It is also located to the west of Stanley.

 King Edward VII Memorial Hospital is the islands' main hospital, with doctors' practice and surgery, radiology department, dental surgery and emergency facilities.

 The Port Stanley Airport operates internal flights, and scheduled international passenger flights operate from the RAF Mount Pleasant military airbase.

 Stanley is also home to the Falkland Islands Radio Station (FIRS), the Stanley office of the British Antarctic Survey, and the office of the weekly Penguin News newspaper.